ignaciobrizuela/megachess/README.md

 ## Strategy
 My strategy is quite simple.

 ![player2_flow](https://user-images.githubusercontent.com/40641262/101046182-98673d00-355f-11eb-9141-010179a3a027.png)

 After to create a board object, the AI player scan for all posible moves for both color.
 It depends on what color I am, my movements will be positives and the rival movements negatives.

 E.g:
 Given this board:
+_"(This is a hypothetical case, keep in mind that pawns can never be in rows after the center):"_

 ![board_case](https://user-images.githubusercontent.com/40641262/101053216-44ac2200-3566-11eb-9344-b35eced56f9c.png)

 The posible moves are: